 For approximately six weeks starting the Friday after Labor Day, the Army Corps of Engineers begins a series of 22 controlled releases from the Summersville Dam in West Virginia.
-Until then, the Gauley River is rather docile and largely dependent on rain to provide any viable whitewater rafting opportunities.
+Until then, the Gauley River is fairly docile and largely dependent on rain to provide any viable whitewater rafting opportunities.
 However, for a small window each fall (aka Gauley season), the river becomes a mecca for thrill-seekers, adrenaline junkies, and river rats looking to ride the monstrous rapids.

 Gauley River rafting consists of two sections: the Upper and Lower Gauley.
 The Upper Gauley features dozens of world-class rapids that come alive each season.
 The most notable of these are the Big Five: Sweet’s Falls, Pillow Rock, Insignificant, Lost Paddle, and Iron Ring.